OpenNews/srccon-work/facilitator_guide.md

 SRCCON:WORK attendees show up ready to pitch in, whether that's working through activities, writing collaboratively, or participating in conversations.
 Much of the work you'll do as a facilitator will take place in the weeks leading up to SRCCON:WORK, as you outline your session.
 We've found that keeping two things in mind can help translate your awesome ideas into a meaningful experience for SRCCON:WORK attendees:

 * **Scope:** Broad topics need some boundaries, or conversations won't go anywhere.
-Niche sessions are great, but need enough topical space for a variety of people to participate.
+Niche sessions are great but need enough topical space for a variety of people to participate.
 Similarly, over-programming a session with too many activities can make it impossible to get to your goals—but a session that's underdesigned can easily turn into a conversation between a handful of the loudest people.
 * **Outcomes:** Think about what you want attendees to take away from your session.
 A new or improved skill?
 A broader sense of community?
 The excitement of solving a problem they'd been facing alone?
 If you start planning your session by thinking about the end, it helps you focus everything leading up to that moment.

 From there, you have a huge amount of room to explore creative ways to work with attendees.
 Slide presentations and lectures aren’t what you’re after, but conversations and small-group work are staples on the SRCCON:WORK schedule.
 There are many outstanding session formats to consider, as well: design exercises, games, technical workshops, role-playing, even physical movement and field trips outside the conference space.
 Fun is good.
 We'll support all sorts of ways to help you engage with people and make abstract concepts real.